 These can help you with a wealth of products and services such as setting up a UK bank account, mortgages and even finance, such as loans.

 In most cases, yes you will need a UK bank account so that the Expat Car Lease company can take payments.
 But there are many firms that offer payment by credit or debit cards.

 If you are being employed by a UK firm, then it really might be essential to set up a UK bank.
 We would highly recommend Transferwise as a stopgap for making and receiving payments and Direct Debits.
 Use our referral link at the bottom of this article.

 If you have been living abroad, but are originally from the UK, you may be in the same boat as foreigners coming into the UK with no history.

-Breaks in UK credit can have a massive effect on your finances and obtaining any sort of credit or finance.
+Breaks in UK credit history can have a massive effect on your finances and obtaining any sort of credit or finance.
 You may need to use a specialist Expat Car Lease service until your credit score is up to the right level.

 Many of the companies already mentioned including ExpatRide and Car Leases for Expats, will offer you a car lease or car rental based on your residency and employment details.